icdevs/ICEventsWG/draft_proposals_current/icrc72draft.md

 Timestamps represent the time on the canister that produced the event during the block the event was submitted for publishing.
 They are represented as Natural numbers and are UTC Nanoseconds.

-#### EventRelay

-When a broadcaster identifies that certain events should be relayed to other subnets it will use an Event  Object to pass the event across a subnet boundary.

 ### EventNotification

 Subscribers receive event notifications from broadcasters.